MaastrichtU-IDS/d2s-docs/docs/d2s-installation.md

 * curl
 * pip (we recommed using [pipx](https://pipxproject.github.io/pipx/))

+> See [below](/docs/d2s-installation#install-pip) for more instructions about pip and docker installation.

 ### Enable autocompletion

 Enabling commandline autocompletion in the terminal is crucial to have the best experience using the `d2s` client.